arisciwek/wp-agency/README.md

-# WP Agency WordPress Plugin
+# WP Disnaker WordPress Plugin

-A comprehensive WordPress plugin for managing Agencyn administrative regions (agencies and divisions/cities) with an emphasis on data integrity, user permissions, and performance.
+A comprehensive WordPress plugin for managing Disnaker administrative regions (agencies and divisions/cities) with an emphasis on data integrity, user permissions, and performance.

 ## 🚀 Features

 ### Core Features
-- Full CRUD operations for Agencys and Divisiones/Cities
+- Full CRUD operations for Disnakers and Divisiones/Cities
 - Server-side data processing with DataTables integration
 - Comprehensive permission system for different user roles
 - Intelligent caching system for optimized performance